 Expertise

-The Institute of Railway Technology consists of a group of highly skilled engineers, scientists and technicians that cover a wide range of mechanical, civil, electrical, metallurgical and general science disciplines.
+The Monash Institute of Railway Technology consists of a group of highly skilled engineers, scientists and technicians that cover a wide range disciplines such as mechanical, civil, electrical, metallurgical, data analytics and computational simulation.

-Primary areas of expertise include vehicle and track instrumentation, vehicle and train performance, condition monitoring, component testing, failure analysis, quality control and auditing, wheel-rail interface, rail welding, track structure design and maintenance, standards development and personnel training.
+Primary areas of expertise include vehicle and track instrumentation, vehicle and train performance, condition monitoring, component testing, material and failure analysis, wheel-rail interface, rail welding, track structure design and maintenance, standards development and professional training.

-Over the past 40 years, IRT has developed a reputation for providing efficient and practical solutions to a wide range of railway operations including heavy haul, mass transit, high speed, general freight and passenger systems.
+Over the past 50 years, IRT has developed a reputation for providing efficient and practical solutions to a wide range of railway operations including heavy haul, metro, freight, intercity and light rail.

 Rail Management and Maintenance

-The Institute of Railway Technology has significant experience and expertise in the area of rail management and maintenance.
-While operational characteristics may vary significantly, the primary goal in all cases is to provide practical and cost effective rail management solutions.
+The Monash Institute of Railway Technology has longstanding experience and expertise in the area of rail management and maintenance.
+While operational characteristics may vary significantly, the primary goal in all cases is to provide practical and cost-effective rail management solutions.

 Key areas of expertise include: